electroniquefleak/paragon-painting-rails-project/README.md

 While determining the best method to exhibit my compounded knowledge of Rails, I wanted my project to emulate a real world example of how to demonstrate object-oriented programming.

-With that in mind, I chose something that was both personal to me; and a user utilizing my application: I created an application with my uncle's commercial painting business in mind - Paragon Painting & Waterproofing.
+Using object-oriented patterns within the Rails framework, I chose something that was both personal to me; and a user utilizing my application: I created an application with my uncle's commercial painting business in mind - Paragon Painting & Waterproofing.

 Here's why:
 * The construction industry is one that rarely employs technology to oversee organization of crew members.